marmelab/react-admin/docs/useNotify.md

 ```

 The hook takes no argument and returns a callback.
 The callback takes 2 arguments:

-- The message to display
+- The message to display (a string, or a React node)
 - an `options` object with the following keys:
     - `type`: The notification type (`info`, `success`, `error` or `warning` - the default is `info`)
     - `messageArgs`: options to pass to the `translate` function (because notification messages are translated if your admin has an `i18nProvider`).
 It is useful for inserting variables into the translation.